johnjacobkenny/cowin-checker/README.md

 `npm install`

 Then open the `config.js` file and modify the locations array as per your requirements.
 For the `type` field, you can use "district" or "pincode" as shown below.
 Then correspondingly provide the `districtId` or `pincode`.
 Give a suitable title to identify each location in the output.
+Filters are explained in the next section below.

 ```
 locations: [